raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 As an example consider a Genetic Programming library to evolve an ML pipeline that considers various preprocessing steps and multiple machine learning algorithms; Assume a configuration of `100 generations` with `100 population size`; This would result in 10,000 model configurations to evaluate with 10-fold cross-validation, which means that roughly 100,000 models are fit and evaluated on the training data.
 This is a time-consuming procedure, even for simpler models like decision trees.

-We need an orchestration tool that allows us to orchestrate a machine learning training pipeline at scale.
+We need a tool to allows us to orchestrate a machine learning training pipeline at scale.
 [Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/overview/pipelines-overview/) is such a tool, belonging to Google's [Kubeflow](https://www.kubeflow.org/) ML ecosystem, a project dedicated to making deployments of machine learning (ML) workflows on Kubernetes.

-Kubeflow Pipelines is Kubernetes-native workflow orchestrator that builds on top of [Argo Workflows](https://argoproj.github.io/argo/); it isn't a typical orchestrator in the sense that it knows the structure of a typical ML workflow and so provides features that leverage that knowledge.
+Kubeflow Pipelines is Kubernetes-native workflow orchestrator that builds on top of [Argo Workflows](https://argoproj.github.io/argo/); it isn't a typical orchestrator in the sense that it knows the structure of a typical ML workflow and threfore it can provide features that leverage on that knowledge.
 It has a built-in `Experiment` concept that can be used to run a workflow with a set of parameters so that we can then track the associated performance metrics.
 It also allows a workflow to output different artifacts that are used to assess the model performance/behavior.

 Here's an illustration of a workflow: